schreurz/3-5-7-Game/README.md

 If played correctly the player who goes first should win everytime.
 You get to go first so you have a chance, but if you mess up then gg ez.

 ## Python Program
-This is the first project I created with Python.
-Created in 2014, this was the first project I did in Python.
+This is the first project I did while learning Python.
 The concept of this game was taken from a 'salt packet' strategy game my grandpa taught me.

 ## APP
 This is the implementation of my Python Program into an android app.